LPengYang/FreeDrag/README.md

 ## License
 All codes used or modified from [StyleGAN2](https://github.com/NVlabs/stylegan2-ada-pytorch) are under the [Nvidia Source Code License](https://github.com/NVlabs/stylegan3/blob/main/LICENSE.txt).
 The code related to the FreeDrag algorithm is only allowed for personal activity.
-For commercial use, please contact us.
+The diffusion-based FreeDrag is implemented based on [DragDiffusion](https://yujun-shi.github.io/projects/dragdiffusion.html).

 ## ✒️ Citation
 If you find our work helpful for your research, please consider citing the following BibTeX entry.